-The primary responsibility for the provision of graduate education lies with the University.
-If you are a research student, the University will assign you a supervisor to guide your studies.
-If you are taking a taught course, your faculty or department will provide much of your teaching, though the College may in some cases be responsible for organising tutorials for you.
-The role of the College is to facilitate your studies by providing academic and pastoral support of various kinds, and to provide you with social and recreational facilities through the HCR.
+The primary responsibility for the provision of Graduate education lies with the University.
+If you are a research student, the University will assign a supervisor to guide your studies.
+If you are taking a taught course, your faculty or department will provide much of your teaching, though the College may in some cases be responsible for organising Tutorials for you.
+Membership of Brasenose facilitates your studies by providing academic and pastoral support of various kinds, in addition to social and recreational facilities through the HCR.